volodymyrhudyma/blog/content/blog/2020-09-03-algorithms-merge-sort-in-javascript.md

 title: Algorithms | Merge Sort in JavaScript
 tag:
   - JavaScript
-metaDescription: "Learn Merge Sort in JavaScript - efficient sorting algorithm that follows the \"divide-and-conquer\" approach, it's advantages and disadvantages and why it is one of the best sorting algorithms. "
+metaDescription: 'Learn Merge Sort in JavaScript - efficient sorting algorithm that follows the "divide-and-conquer" approach, its advantages and disadvantages and why it is one of the best sorting algorithms. '
 teaser: Merge sort is an efficient sorting algorithm that was invented by John von Neumann in 1945.
 It follows the "divide-and-conquer" approach and works by dividing the unsorted list by (n) sublists, each containing one element...